 "How Soon is Now" may reference the inscrutable timeline of killer7's backstory and how past events seem entwined with the present and future, something the supplemental Hand in killer7 draws extra attention to.
 When did Dan die for the first time?
 Was the massacre of the Union Hotel in the 1st or 2nd half of the 20th century?
 Which Harman Smith was present for which events?

 There's also the advent of the disappearance of smiles that runs throughout the game, before and after missions (with cheerful phrases such as "The day he stops smiling is the day we remember his smile".)

-Another set appears at the end of Kingdom Hearts II in Kairi's letter, ending it with "There is one sky, one destiny."
-Those words reappear in Kingdom Hearts III spoken by Master Xehanort, who reveals he can summon the titular Kingdom Hearts anywhere as all the worlds are connected.
+"One sky, one destiny", first said in Kairi's letter in the opening credits of the first game, then said again when the letter is read by Sora at the end of Kingdom Hearts II.
+The words reappear in Kingdom Hearts III spoken by Master Xehanort, who reveals he can summon the titular Kingdom Hearts anywhere as all the worlds are connected.

-Kingdom Hearts χ introduces "May your heart be your guiding key", words of encouragement stated by the Foretellers and the Master of Masters.
-The words make a come back in 0.2 and Kingdom Hearts III as words Yen Sid would always say before seeing off his pupils.
+χ introduces "May your heart be your guiding key", words of encouragement stated by the Master of Masters and the Foretellers.
+The words make a come back in A Fragmentary Passage and Kingdom Hearts III as words Yen Sid would always say before seeing off his pupils.
 It's implied the phrase was lost to time and thus few people know it.
 Xehanort learns of the phrase from the mysterious Subject X, a girl displaced in time.
-Xigbar saying it at the beginning of III foreshadows his reveal as Luxu, one of the apprentices of the Masters of Masters.
+Xigbar saying it at the beginning of IIIforeshadows his reveal as Luxu, one of the apprentices of the Masters of Masters.